Ater Majok

 In September 2023, Majok joined the Libyan champions Al Ahly Benghazi for the 2023/24 season.

-On 20 December 2009, Majok made his debut with the Huskies.
-He scored one point and collected three rebounds in 16 minutes of action as a starter.
+On 20 December 2009, Majok made his debut with the Huskies, scoring one point and collecting three rebounds in 16 minutes of action as a starter, and contemporaneous reporting noted he had missed the team’s first eight games before becoming eligible for that contest.

 - BAL champion (2022)